piermafrost/GEOCLIM5_sulf/README.md

 #### Input files
 The name of all input files needed by GEOCLIM must be provided in config/IO_CONDITIONS
 * Oceanic configuration (basin volumes, surfaces, water circulation between them).
 Reference files are in INPUT/COMBINE/ref/
+* Oceanic temperature: 2 options (specified in config/IO_CONDITIONS). "parameteric", the temperature of oceanic boxes are computed with a parametric function of pCO2. "file_name", the boxes temperature are read in an input ascii file stating the temperature of each box at each CO2 level.
+Each row of that file represents a CO2 level, each column states the temperature of the n-th box, except the first column that states the CO2 level (in ppmv).
 * Continental climate: total grid area, land area, temperature (at each CO2 levels) and runoff (at each CO2 levels).
   See examples in INPUT/ERA5/ (ascii files.
 Area in 1e6 km2, temperature in °C, runoff in cm/y).
   Alternatively, those 4 inputs can be read from GCM outputs (land annual climatology), in netCDF format.